 Systems advocacy means focusing our center’s advocacy efforts on broad issues that will affect large numbers of people with disabilities, both in the present and in the future.
 SCIL participates in local, state, and national groups to promote legislation that will create equal opportunities for people with disabilities.
-We also examine policies, architectural environments and education and employment atmospheres for people with disabilities and work to create effective changes where needed for full participation by individuals with disabilities.
+We also examine policies, architectural environments, education and employment atmospheres for people with disabilities; and work to create effective changes where needed for full participation by individuals with disabilities.

 - Public Policy

 SCIL advocates on public policy at the federal, state, and local levels with a focus to ensure that any policy created will support and protect individuals with disabilities and encourages a more inclusive society for all people.
 We work to engage community members and provide people with disabilities the tools to advocate for themselves and others.

 Southwest Center for Independent Living (SCIL) responds to thousands of requests for disability information and/or referral (I&R) each year.
 Available at no charge, I & R services answer questions relating to any disability issue for the disability community, the general public, businesses, media, and other organizations.
 SCIL maintains a wealth of resources and staff can research a particular topic upon request or refer to appropriate agencies.

 The center provides information on financial assistance, health care, housing, Medicaid, social security, transportation, and other resources to mention a few.

 3. Peer Support